Flood Cleanup Home

 Biological water sampling

-A water sample should be collected about two days after the disinfection of your water supply is completed.
-Sample containers are available from your public health nurse, county extension agent, or the State Department of Health.
+A water sample should be collected about two days after the disinfection of the water supply is complete.
+Sample containers are available from your community health nurse, county extension agent, or the Public Health Laboratory.
 PLEASE USE ONLY THE CONTAINERS PROVIDED AND FOLLOW DIRECTIONS CAREFULLY. (return to top)